mnowlin/poli205/syllabus.md

 concept or sentence from another source to reference that source in your text, a footnote, or end-note.
 Please contact me if you need assistance in citing a source.

+For more information on plagiarism see the [library website](http://libguides.library.cofc.edu/c.php?g=230844&p=1531392)

 ## Religious Holiday Policy:
 It is the policy of the College to excuse absences of students that